 Which plants are best for bees?

 The more diverse flowers and plants you have in your garden, the more pollinators you will attract, however not all plants are good for bees.
+Discover ten to plant and ten to avoid below, and discover even more advice for attracting pollinators to your garden in this guide by wildlife gardening expert Dave Goulson.

 Spectacular and beautiful, not many people know the common rhododendron hides a poisonous secret – its nectar is toxic to bees.
 It’s common practice for beekeepers to keep their hives closed until the flowering season is over.
 The resulting honey from rhododendrons has also been known to contaminate honey, making it unsafe for humans to eat.